-Hanover, NH, MAY 10, 2018-The newly renovated and expanded Hood Museum of Art at Dartmouth will open to the public on January 26, 2019, following two years of construction.
 Designed by Tod Williams Billie Tsien Architects | Partners (TWBTA), the expanded museum ties together the College's academic and research priorities with an emphasis on the arts at Dartmouth.
 The Hood's encyclopedic collection is one of the largest of its kind in the United States, comprising more than 65,000 works spanning a variety of media and historical periods.
-The renovation and expansion of the museum ensures that these works of art will be preserved, seen, and utilized by students, faculty, and visitors from around the globe.
+The renovation and expansion ensures that these works of art will be preserved, seen, and utilized by students, faculty, and visitors from around the globe.
 The building is a hybrid of newly constructed facilities and restored and updated spaces from the original 1985 Charles Moore building, and provides active spaces for teaching, exhibition, exploration, and dialogue.
 It also redirects traffic on campus, creating a central artery facing the Dartmouth Green with a walkway through the museum to the campus arts district.